a-karma/Bogor_Workshop/Applications of Genomics in Wildlife Conservation.md

 ![Workshop-logo](./IM/LOGO_new.png)
 # Applications of Genomics in Wildlife Conservation
 Generating and analysing genome wide information from endangered populations can greatly assist population management.
 Manipulating genomic data, obtained from next-generation sequencing platforms, however, requires a set of skills in bioinformatics that often prove to be a major barrier.
-In this workshop you will learn  in next-generation sequencing data analysis for conservation
+In this workshop you will learn the basics of next-generation sequencing data analysis for conservation

 ## Day 1 - Overview
 Basic concepts of command line programing.